ammonj/typecooker-widget/README.md

 # typecooker-widget
-iOS-Widget that presents you a new TypeCooker recipe every day.
+This javascript snippet for scriptable.app creates an iOS widget that presents you a new TypeCooker recipe every day.

+## How to install

+1. Download scriptable.app from the iOS Appstore
+2. Create new script and paste the content of typecooker-widget.js
+3. Long-press your iOS homescreen and add scriptable widget
+4. Select script in widget configurator